bluewave-labs/verifywise/README.md

 Prerequisites:
 - npm and Docker
 - A running PostgreSQL, preferably as a Docker image (eg. using `docker pull postgres:latest`)

-First, clone the repository to your local machine.
-Navigate to the Clients directory and install the dependencies:
+First, clone the repository to your local machine and go to verifywise directory.
+Then, navigate to the Clients directory and install the dependencies:

 ```
 git clone https://github.com/bluewave-labs/verifywise.git
+cd verifywise
 cd Clients
 npm i
 ```